 Marlboro’s annual seven-week season takes place from late June through mid-August on the campus of Marlboro College in Marlboro, Vermont.
 Marlboro is not a typical school or festival.
 There is no faculty, no formal curriculum in the usual sense, no regular orchestra or soloists, and no private lessons.
 Instead, the focus is on advanced artistic development and the intensive, collaborative exploration of chamber music.
 The Marlboro program is led by Artistic Director Mitsuko Uchida in consultation with a committee of resident senior artists.

 Marlboro participants are young professional concert artists, symphony orchestra members, chamber music artists and, in rare instances, exceptionally gifted conservatory or university students.
-The musicians are expected to be in residence for the full seven-week season—to study and rehearse in great depth works from the vast chamber music repertoire, with primary concern for the music itself.
+The musicians are expected to be in residence for the full seven-week season and to be available to rehearse any day of the week—studying and rehearsing in great depth works from the vast chamber music repertoire with primary concern for the music itself.
 The program includes informal musical gatherings, workshops and seminars, and other social gatherings.
 After three weeks of rehearsals, five weekends of public concerts are held as an outgrowth of the ongoing study program.
 The concerts include just a small portion of the many works that are explored each week, and no participant is assured of performing.

 The works rehearsed at Marlboro are selected from requests submitted by the participating musicians.
 They encompass a wide chamber music repertoire including new music by resident composers.
 Only a limited number of the works studied can be performed at the weekend or informal concerts.
 Therefore, while each participant has an active rehearsal schedule, no one is assured of performing.
 Participants should attend for the purpose of intensive learning and artistic development.

 Only Marlboro participants perform in the concerts—no outside artists are engaged.
-Typically, concert programs are not planned or announced in advance, but are selected a week or so in advance from the many works studied and prepared throughout the season.
-Marlboro artists are not paid to perform and all ticket revenue (which comprises less than 15% of the annual budget) helps to support the educational program.
+Typically, concert programs are not planned or announced in advance but are instead selected a week or so in advance from the many works studied and prepared throughout the season.
+Marlboro artists are not paid to perform, and all ticket revenue (which comprises less than 15% of the annual budget) helps to support the educational program.

-Each summer Marlboro forms a closely-knit community of exceptionally talented musicians, spouses and staff who come together in an environment that is highly conducive to intensive learning.
+Each summer, the Festival forms a closely-knit community of exceptionally talented musicians, spouses, and staff who come together in an environment that is highly conducive to intensive learning.
 Free from the limitations of typical professional concert life, musicians at Marlboro have extensive time—under the guidance of outstanding master artists—to rehearse in great depth, to share ideas and experiences, to explore a rich diversity of chamber music works, and to participate in special workshops on musical and other cultural topics.
 Marlboro is a non-profit institution that relies on annual grants and contributions to balance its budget.